 Most standard VoIP phones support 3-way or 5-way conference calling.
 For larger conferences, a conference bridge is employed.
-Business grade conference bridges support both SIP and Public Switch Telephone Network (PSTN) calling.
+Business-grade conference bridges support both SIP and Public Switched Telephone Network (PSTN) calling.
 Most business VoIP companies allow for up to 15 users per conference bridge.

 For conference calls over 15 parties, most companies rely on a third party platform.
 However, paying for a separate phone service can be expensive.
 On top of monthly service fees, you typically have to pay per minute charges for every conference call your employees make using the PSTN.